4d/docs/README.md

 ### Start

-Two process should run at the same time:
+Two processes should run at the same time:

 * The preprocess
 * The docusaurus start